Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: The Optimal Algorithm and its Guarantees

-{\bf Sampling rule:} Our sampling algorithm relies on solving the max-min lower bound problem with the vector of empirical distributions used as a proxy for the unknown true distribution $\mu$.
-The computed optimal proportions then guide the sampling strategy. \cite{garivier2016optimal} and \cite{juneja2019partition} follow a similar plug-in strategy for SPEF distributions, where empirically observed means are used as a proxy for true means.
-The proposed algorithm conducts some exploration to ensure that no arm is starved with insufficient samples.
-Because solving the max-min lower bound problem can be computationally demanding, we solve it periodically after fixed, well chosen $m > 1$ samples (which is allowed to be a function of \(\delta \)), where $m$ may be optimised to minimize the overall computation effort.
+Our sampling algorithm relies on solving the max-min lower bound problem with the vector of empirical distributions used as a proxy for the unknown true bandit instance $\mu$.
+Recall from Theorem~\ref{PropOpt} that $t^*(\cdot)$ is a continuous function on $\cal M$.
+Since at time $n$, the empirical distributions $\hat{\mu}(n)$ may not belong to $\mathcal M$, we first project $\hat{\mu}(n)$ to $\mathcal M$ in the Kolmogorov metric $d_K$ using the projection map $\Pi$ defined in (\ref{eq:KolProj.mean}) below.
+We then compute the maximizers for these projected empirical distributions, which guide the sampling strategy.
+The proposed algorithm also explores each arm to ensure that no arm is starved with insufficient samples.